lars-t-hansen/flatjs/demo/ray/README.md

-Ray tracer - flatjs sequential code.
+Ray tracer - sequential code.

 expected-output.ppm is the expected output with all features turned on.